 It is important to know that the symptoms outlined below can be caused by any number of illnesses and infections, which is why it is important to visit a health care provider for an accurate diagnosis and prompt treatment.

 Mild & Moderate Infection Symptoms

-For some who suffer from a C. difficile colitis infection, the symptoms will be mild or moderate, especially with prompt treatment.
+For some who suffer from a C. difficile colitis infection, the symptoms will be mild or moderate, especially when treated quickly.

 Cramping—Mild cramping in the abdominal area, accompanied by mild tenderness that can last for multiple days.